dayne/wikimedia-search_scraper/README.md

 testing script for wikimedia scraping based on a search string.

 This isn't supposed to be something super awesome.
-Just a test script to show how easy it is to scrap wikileaks and get the data ready for ingest into some data analysis tool.
+Just a test script to show how easy it is to scrape wikileaks and get the data ready for ingest into some data analysis tool.

 ## setup

 You'll need ruby, bundler, and gi:

-    git clone
+    git clone git@github.com:dayne/wikimedia-search_scraper.git
     cd wikimedia-search_scraper
     bundle